zhmylove/math-revhash/README.md

 expensive mechanisms.

 So far, this module is only capable of translating positive non-zero integers.
-To use the module you can either choose one of existing hash lengths: 1..9, or specify any positive `$length` with non-default `$A` parameter (see below).
+To use the module you can either choose one of hash lengths: 1..9, for which all other parameters are pre-defined, or specify any positive `$length` with non-default `$A` parameter (see below).
 In any case `$number` for hashing should not exceed predefined hash length.
-`$B` parameter could also be specified to avoid extra modular inverse calculation.
+`$B` and `$C` parameters could also be specified to avoid extra modular inverse and power calculation, respectively.

 # SUBROUTINES